DTeja615/ISA-CustomerSupportAutomation/README.md

 # ISA-CustomerSupportAutomation

-This CustomerSupportAutomation is a project for Intelligent Agent System in National University of Singapore.
+This CustomerSupportAutomation is a project done as part of Intelligent Software Agents course at National University of Singapore.

-This is a project help the company to automate the procecess of customer support based on RPA tools.
+This is a project to help the company automate the procecess of customer support based on RPA tools.
 (UIpath,Tagui)

 ## Summary